TSHIVHENGA-OFHATWA/Personal_Diary_App/README.md

 Flask: Web framework for building the application.
 Flask-SQLAlchemy: ORM for database management.
 Flask-WTF: For form validation and handling.
-SQLite/MySQL/PostgreSQL: Database for storing user and diary entry data (configurable).
+SQLite: Database for storing user and diary entry data (configurable).

 # Frontend

-HTML5 & CSS3: For designing responsive and accessible layouts.
+HTML5: For designing responsive and accessible layouts.
 Bootstrap: Frontend framework for styling and UI components.
 JavaScript: Adds interactivity and dynamic behavior to the app.

-# DevOps

-Docker: Containerization for consistent development and deployment environments.
-GitHub Actions: Continuous Integration/Continuous Deployment (CI/CD).
-Gunicorn: WSGI server for production deployment.

 # Installation